sharuvaruu/text-clustering-topic-modelling/README.md

 # **Text Clustering and Topic Modeling** 🗂️

 ## **Project Overview**
 This repository contains an in-depth notebook focused on text clustering and topic modeling, utilizing a dataset of ideas provided in an Excel sheet.
-The project explores data preprocessing, dimensionality reduction, and multiple clustering algorithms to extract meaningful insights from textual data. 🌟
+The project explores data preprocessing, dimensionality reduction, and multiple clustering algorithms to extract meaningful insights from textual data.
+Basically this project was done to understand Natural Language Processing in depth and also am currently working on the research paper based on this project🌟

 ## **Achievements** ✅
 - Successfully preprocessed and cleaned a dataset of textual ideas.